 All of our internships are supervised and earn IES Abroad credit.
 You participate in a seminar to complement the practical experience you gain during the internship.
 An internship in Brussels or Freiburg can also provide an invaluable cultural experience and give you an experiential opportunity to develop professional and personal skills.

 Internships are conducted post-program and are approximately eight weeks in length.
 They are available to spring students only.
 Internships carry an additional fee.

 Internships are offered with Members of the European Parliament (MEPs) and with EU-related organizations.
 Internships are conducted in English, but if you are proficient in another language, you may receive a placement that lets you use your second language too.
 Previous placements have included:

 Internship in Freiburg

-Internships are conducted in German.
+Internships are conducted in English and in German.
 Placements have included: